On Riemannian four-manifolds and their twistor spaces: a moving frame approach: Linear conditions on and : proof of Theorem

-for every $t=1,\ldots,6$.
-It is easy to see that the left-hand side of this equation is identically zero if $t=1,\ldots,4$.
-Thus, by putting $t=5,6$, we obtain that the equation holds, i.e., $Z\in\SK$ if and only if $A_{12}=A_{13}=0$, i.e. if and only if $M$ is self-dual (equivalently, by \eqref{codifftwist}, it is clear that $\delta\omega=0$ if and only if $A_{12}=A_{13}=0$). \end{proof} Now, we prove the analogous of Theorem \ref{linselfdual} for $\JJ$: \begin{theorem} Let $(M,g)$ be a Riemannian four-manifold and let $(Z,g_t,\JJ)$ be its twistor space.
-If $\nabla\JJ$ satisfies the equation in \eqref{lincond} for every $X,Y\in\mathfrak{X}(Z)$, then $M$ is self-dual.
-Moreover, at least one of the coefficients $a_1+a_5$, $a_2+a_6$, $a_3-a_7$ or $a_4-a_8$ is different from zero. \end{theorem} \begin{proof} The first step of the proof is identical to the one in Theorem \ref{linselfdual}; thus, if at least one of the coefficients $a_2+a_6$, $a_8-a_4$, $a_1+a_5$ or $a_7-a_3$ is different from $0$, we conclude that $M$ is self-dual.
+\end{proof} Now, we prove the analogous of Theorem \ref{linselfdual} for $J_-$: \begin{theorem} Let $(M,g)$ be a Riemannian four-manifold and let $(Z,g_t,J_-)$ be its twistor space.
+If $\nabla J_-$ satisfies the equation in \eqref{lincond} for every $X,Y\in\mathfrak{X}(Z)$, then $M$ is self-dual. \end{theorem} \begin{proof} The first step of the proof is identical to the one in Theorem \ref{linselfdual}; thus, if at least one of the coefficients $a_2+a_6$, $a_8-a_4$, $a_1+a_5$ or $a_7-a_3$ is different from $0$, we conclude that $M$ is self-dual.
 Now, suppose that